• Skip to primary navigation

 Enter the Spring Roll.
 If you've never had a spring roll, think of it like a bunch of your favorite fresh, crunchy veggies in a nice, thin rice wrapping paper.
 And, you get to dip it into delicious, savory sauce.
 Yum!
 What's not to love?

-Again, though — I need variety.
+Again, though -- I need variety.
 So, I decided to gather all my favorite healthy spring rolls recipes in one place.
-From the crunchy veggie spring rolls to protein packed and spicy ones, but also fruity spring rolls.
+From crunchy veggie spring rolls to protein-packed and spicy ones to fruity spring rolls.
 Not only that, I make a dipping sauce for each one of them.

 Step by step images of the process for how to make spring rolls, showing how to place the ingredients on the spring roll and then how to roll the spring roll, all in four steps.